damertensv/rai/README.md

 2. **Regularization Methods**: What regularization methods exist that could aid RAI to retain standard BP and GD's ability to generalize across regression and classification benchmarks?
 3. **Initialization Sensitivity**: Is RAI more sensitive than standard BP and GD to the choice of initial model parameters?
 4. **Batch Processing Compatibility**: How can we enable RAI to be compatible with batched, mini-batched, and stochastic gradient descent methods?

+## Limitations and Additional Findings

+While not included in the formal proposal, additional experiments revealed interesting limitations:

+- **ReLU Activation Issues**: When using ReLU activations (instead of Sigmoid) in the 101-layer RAI MLP:
+  1. The model showed clear signs of overfitting.
+  2. The decision landscape developed a grid-like pattern with some cells producing NaN predictions.

+This suggests that while RAI effectively addresses the vanishing gradient problem with sigmoid activations, it may introduce different stability challenges when used with ReLU in very deep networks.
+These findings highlight the need for further investigation into the interaction between RAI and different activation functions.